VocterTeam/mooltipass-docs/README.md

 ## The Mooltipass Project

+With time, logins and passwords have become critical elements we need to remember to access the different websites and services we use daily.
+If we want to achieve good security, each of these credential sets should be unique.
+We therefore created the Mooltipass, a physical password keeper that remembers and encrypts your credentials so you don't have to.
+With this device, you can generate and safely store long and complex passwords.
+A personal PIN locked smartcard allows the decryption of your credentials and ensures that only you have access to them.
+Simply visit a website and the device will ask for your confirmation to enter your credentials when login is required.
 The Mooltipass is a standalone device connected through USB, is completely driver-less and is compatible with all major operating systems on PCs, Macs and Smartphones.
-It therefore is extremely simple to use our device
+[More info](https://www.themooltipass.com/)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)